 - has never had a seizure before

-- might have ingested any poisons, medications, etc.
+- might have ingested any poisons, medicines, etc.

 If your child has previously had seizures, call 911 if the seizure lasts more than 5 minutes or is for some reason very alarming to you and you're worried for your child's safety.